 Prevention Is Better Than Cure

-One more quality control test is done before it gets an RWR approval and deemed fit to be returned to the customer.
+One more quality control test is done before giving it an RWR approval and deeming it fit to be returned to the customer.

 The end result is a watch that looks and functions as if it were brand new.